generation-software/graph-database-loader/README.md

 [![Apache License badge]][Apache License URL]

-Wilhelm Graph Database Python SDK offers a programmatic approach that offloads study sets from Quizlet and reloads them into Graph Database, such as Neo4J and ArangoDB
+Wilhelm Graph Database Python SDK offers a programmatic approach that offloads study sets from Quizlet and reloads them into Graph Database, where [Wilhelm](https://wilhelm.qubitpi.org/) pulls the vocabulary and display them online

 To install the SDK, simply run